Are you looking for a conservator to carry out treatments to historic objects and art works?

 - review the Accessing Emergency Funding Flowchart created by West Midlands Museum Development

 - book a confidential, structured conversation with your Museum Development Officer to review your museum’s position, talk through the option available to you and help identify the actions you need to take.
-SEMDP have secured pro bono advice on the legal and governance issues you may be facing.
+SEMD have secured pro bono advice on the legal and governance issues you may be facing.

 - refer to AIM’s Covid-19 Action Checklist – a user-friendly, 10-point guide to identify actions you need to take.